Medically reviewed on July 24, 2018

 - Burn creams and ointments.
 If you are not being transferred to a burn center, your care team may select from a variety of topical products for wound healing, such as bacitracin and silver sulfadiazine (Silvadene).
 These help prevent infection and prepare the wound to close.

 - Dressings.
 Your care team may also use various specialty wound dressings to prepare the wound to heal.
 If you are being transferred to a burn center, your wound will likely be covered in dry gauze only.

 - Drugs that fight infection.
 If you develop an infection, you may need IV antibiotics.

 - Tetanus shot.
 Your doctor might recommend a tetanus shot after a burn injury.

 Physical and occupational therapy

 If the burned area is large, especially if it covers any joints, you may need physical therapy exercises.
-These can help stretch the skin so the joints can remain flexible.
+These can help stretch the skin so that the joints can remain flexible.
 Other types of exercises can improve muscle strength and coordination.
 And occupational therapy may help if you have difficulty doing your normal daily activities.